some-natalie/jekyll-in-a-can/README.md

 ## notes

-it's rebuilt once a week automatically.  versions of gems, etc, are unpinned by default and will float to latest.  the base image is Chainguard's ruby development image's `latest` tag, which is rebuilt daily.
+it's rebuilt once a week automatically.  versions of gems, etc, are unpinned by default and will float to latest or whatever is in the gemfile.  the base image is Chainguard's ruby development image's `latest` tag, which is rebuilt daily.

 this isn't for production use, just local development of static sites.